 The Lia Award in Honor of Lia van Leer for Films Dealing with Jewish Heritage went to M by Yolande Zauberman and the Avner Shalev—Yad Vashem Chairman’s Award for Artistic Achievement in Holocaust-related Film went to Heimat is a Space in Time by Thomas Heise.

 In the Pitchpoint Competition, the Jerusalem Foundation Prize went to Mihal Brezis and Oded Binnun for Dead Language.
 Grocery by Yuval Shani won the Nechama Rivlin Prize for a Director at the Beginning of Their Career, which was provided by the Jerusalem Foundation.
-Maya Dreifuss won The Wouter Barendrecht—Lia van Leer Award for Highway 65.
+Maya Dreifuss won the The Wouter Barendrecht—Lia van Leer Award for The Ruler Road.

 The festival continues at the Jerusalem Cinematheque and other venues throughout the city until August 4.